Pyton for beginners

 - Na ostatnich zajęciach przeprowadzony jest egzamin, zagadnienia do zostaną rozesłane kilka tygodni wcześniej

-- Ocena końcowa jest średnią ważoną oceny z zadań oraz egzaminu TODO
+- Ocena końcowa jest średnią ważoną oceny z zadań, projektu oraz

 Materiały dodatkowe